-A healthy diet for a toddler is different to that for an older child or an adult because toddlers need a more nutritious diet than that recommended for others
+A healthy diet for a toddler is different to that for an older child or an adult because toddlers need more fat and less fibre than that recommended for others

-- Use some butter, margarine and oils in cooking. - Give a mixture of white and some wholemeal/wholegrain breads and cereals because just wholegrain foods are too filling for toddlers. - Toddlers can have a small fruit based pudding or some cake or biscuits with fruit for a second course once a dayfor some puddings.
+- Use some butter, margarine and oils in cooking. - Give a mixture of white and some wholemeal/wholegrain breads and cereals because just wholegrain foods are too filling for toddlers. - Give toddlers small servings of cake and biscuits with fruit for some puddings.

-Toddlers will get adequate amounts of all the nutrients and energy they need if their diet is based on combining foods from the five food groups along with a daily vitamin D supplement
+Toddlers will get adequate amounts of all the nutrients and energy they need if their diet is based on combining foods from the five food groups